-It seems to me that the book referred to in my ‘sticky’ introductory post at the top of my Blog, ‘Bubblegum Music Is The Naked Truth’ also had a ‘missing chapter’, possibly entitled ‘Valérie Čižmárová – Bubblegum’s Girl Of The Golden East’.
+It seems to me that the book, ‘Bubblegum Music Is The Naked Truth’ had a ‘missing chapter’, possibly entitled ‘Valérie Čižmárová – Bubblegum’s Girl Of The Golden East’.

 What a sorely-needed shot in the arm a ‘Western Valérie Čižmárová’ would have been to the Bubblegum Music of which I am such an aficionado (as well as Northern Soul, etc.)…if the following video is anything to go by.